-Spooky Destination Guide
+Spooky Travel Guide

-Spookiest Time to Visit
+Spookiest Time to Visit Boston

 Step back in time and join one of the best ghost tours in Boston to visit all the haunted places in Boston, including Boston haunted bars.
 Alternatively, sign up for one of the city’s many ghost walks or take a haunted trolley tour through Boston’s spooky streets.

-Haunted Attractions & Spooky Things to Do in Boston
+Spooky Things to Do in Boston, Massachusetts

 This museum is famously home to the skull of Phineas Gage, a railroad construction foreman who survived a large iron going right through his head and brain.
 Here you’ll find historical medical tools, several anatomical specimens and some fascinating artifacts, including the skeletons of conjoined fetal twins.

-Boston-born author of the macabre, Edgar Allan Poe was raised close to the square that now pays homage to his memory.
+Boston-born author of the macabre, Edgar Allan Poe, was raised close to the square that now pays homage to his memory.
 Just up the street at the corner of Boylston Street and Charles Street is an incredibly intricate statue of Edgar Allan Poe.

 Book here: Ghosts and Gravestones Ghost Tour